viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 ### No images appearing in the Viam app

 Ensure that the camera component (`my-webcam` in this tutorial) has data capture enabled under the **Components** subtab, and that the data management service (`my-data-management` in this tutorial) has both **Capturing** and **Syncing** enabled under the **Services** subtab.
+Your machine can only sync images to the Viam app when it is online; if it is not presently online, it will sync captured images when next it connects to the internet.

 ### Cannot train ML model